alan-turing-institute/xpandas/README.md

 `PipeLineChain` is based on `scikit-learn` [Pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline).

-## Examples

-Take a look at `examples/Example Usage.ipynb` for understanding basic functionality of `XPandas`.

 ## Tests

-To run tests use command `pytest` from the root folder.
+To run tests run the command ```nosetests tests``` in the root folder.
-If anything is broken, exception will be raised else "OK' is written.
+If anything is broken an exception will be raised; otherwise "OK" will be printed.

-## Requirements

-You only need `Pandas` and `numpy` packages to be installed.
-Run `pip install -r requirements.txt` or just install [Anaconda](https://www.continuum.io/downloads).